twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

 - “attnUSD gives me diversified exposure to **revenue-backed products** instead of just token price.”
 - “My return is the vault’s performance, marked transparently on-chain.”

-From attn’s perspective, PT/YT and vault mechanics are the glue that makes these experiences consistent and auditable across many different revenue sources and deal shapes.
+From attn’s perspective, PT/YT and vault mechanics are the glue that makes these experiences consistent and auditable across many different revenue sources and position shapes.